KQM-git/TCL/characters/cryo/chongyun.md

 {% tab title="C3" %}
 ### **Cloudburst**

-Increases the level of **Spirit Blade: Cloud-parting Star** by 3.
+Increases the Level of **Spirit Blade: Cloud-parting Star** by 3.
+Maximum upgrade level is 15.

 {% endtab %}

 {% tab title="C4" %}
 ### **Frozen Skies**

-Chongyun regenerates 1 Energy every time he hits an opponent affected by Cryo.
+Chongyun regenerates 1 Energy every time he hits an opponent affected by **Cryo**.
 This effect can only occur once every 2s.

 {% endtab %}

 {% tab title="C5" %}
 ### **The True Path**

-Increases the level of **Chonghua’s Layered Frost** by 3.
+Increases the Level of **Spirit Blade: Chonghua's Layered Frost** by 3.
+Maximum upgrade level is 15.

 {% endtab %}

 {% tab title="C6" %}
 ### **Rally of Four Blades**

 **Spirit Blade: Cloud-parting Star** deals 15% more DMG to opponents with a lower percentage of their Max HP remaining than Chongyun.
-This skill will also summon 1 additional **Spirit Blade**.
+This skill will also summon 1 additional spirit blade.

 **Notes**
 * This DMG Bonus is **Additive**.
 * See: [Damage Formula](../../combat-mechanics/damage/damage-formula.md#base-damage)

 {% endtab %}
 {% endtabs %}